jerednel/jerednel.github.io/_posts/2017-10-31-Exploring-Trends-in-Data-Science.md

   feature: city-2.jpg
 ---

 Kaggle recently opened up the results of their “State of Data Science and Machine Learning” survey of its users and I thought it’d be interesting to start to explore that a bit.
+While the data generated provides a fascinating look into the current state of Data Science by country and industry, filtering by certain dimensions reduces the sample size considerably (i.e. if we wish to compare metrics for a given country in a given industry for people of similar experiences).

 # The US is the place to be